TERMS AND CONDITIONS OF BUSINESS

 These are our Terms and Conditions of Business to which you will be subject when instructing us to act for you.
 The fees quoted (if any) in accompanying correspondence and the litigation addendum (where applicable) shall be deemed to be incorporated herein.
 Where we are instructed by two or more individuals your obligations and liabilities towards us will be joint and several.

 If you instruct us on behalf of a company, partnership or other entity (whether already formed or to be formed in due course), and our bill is addressed to that entity you will be personally responsible for payment of our charges, disbursements and VAT at 20% as principal if that entity does not pay us promptly.

 Your authority, instructions and commitment to us

-1.1 We will take note of your instructions and endeavour to comply with them whenever we can but subject to our overriding statutory common law and professional obligations.
+1.1 We will take note of your instructions and endeavour to comply with them whenever we can subject to our overriding statutory common law and professional obligations.
 We are officers of the court and as such have duties and responsibilities to the court that can override or conflict with a client’s instructions on rare occasions.
 You may at any time authorise us in writing to act on instructions from a third party on your behalf but at your risk.

 1.2 Where two or more of you have instructed us jointly it is on the basis that either or any of you alone has authority to give us instructions on behalf of the others unless you give us prior written instructions to the contrary.

-1.3 We will only act on your behalf in a matter if we are retained exclusively by you on that particular matter.
+1.3 We will only act on your behalf in a matter if we are retained exclusively by you on that matter.
 You are free to instruct other solicitors on other matters if you wish.

 1.4 You agree to provide us with all relevant documentation to enable us to progress your matters in an expeditious manner; to provide us with precise and accurate instructions; and to safeguard any important deeds and documents.